When you start a job with the title ‘Creative’ you feel compelled to be very creative.

-Somehow their idiosyncratic reference points and take on culture give them their aesthetic.
+Their idiosyncratic reference points and take on culture gives them their aesthetic.

 It’s almost impossible to mimic someone else’s aesthetic.

-Brilliant illustrator, photographer, Art Director, Director, Choreographer, wall paper designer, etc, etc.
+He was a brilliant illustrator, photographer, Art Director, Director, Choreographer, Wallpaper Designer, etc.

 His images, whether moving or still leap out of magazines, spring from screens.

 He started out as an illustrator, a very good one.